axiomtutor/una/README.md

 1) Demonstrate what science really is by walking through the process of **doing** science.

-2) Teach the content of university degree programs in Math, Physics, Statistics, Chemistry, Biology, and Logic.
+2) Teach the content of university degree programs in Math, Physics, Statistics, Chemistry, Biology, Computer Science, and Logic.

 3) Learn some world history while yer at it!